Wayne Civil War Memorial

 In the 20th century, Wood County continued to evolve and develop.
 The county's agricultural industry thrived, with fields of corn, soybeans, and other crops dominating the landscape.
 The discovery of oil and gas in the county in the early 1900s led to a new era of prosperity.
 Today, Wood County is a vibrant part of Ohio, with a diverse economy that includes manufacturing, education, and healthcare.

-This timeline provides a concise overview of the key events in the history of Wood County, Ohio.
+This timeline provides a condensed summary of the historical journey of Wood County, Ohio.

 • 1813 - Wood County is officially founded and organized